MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/cordova.md

 > Could not find method google() for arguments [] on repository container.
 ```

-You should update `cordova-android` to at least `6.4.0`.
+Update `cordova-android` to at least `6.4.0`.
 You can run `cordova platform update android` to update the platform to the latest version or `cordova platform add android@6.4.0` to use the exact version.

 ## Analytics not showing up in the portal